Online access to this book is restricted to the University of Kentucky community.

 Appalachians, Appalachian region

 Billings, Dwight B.; Norman, Gurney; and Ledford, Katherine, "Back Talk from Appalachia: Confronting Stereotypes" (2000).
 Appalachian Studies.
-Book 28.
+28.